Applications for 2019-2020 must be submitted by 5PM EST on January 30, 2019

 In addition, you may include a language proficiency evaluation, if you choose.
 If your application includes a research component, one of the letters must be from your research advisor at your U.S. institution.

-If you are not currently enrolled in graduate school, you are strongly encouraged to include a letter of recommendation from a professor or advisor at your future graduate program in order to demonstrate feasibility.
+If you are not currently enrolled in graduate school, you are strongly encouraged to contact the Boren Awards campus representative at your future graduate program in order to discuss the feasibility of your plan should you be admitted.

 Complete this form using the LinguaFolio® Self-Assessment guide.
 The language self-assessment is a form where the applicant assesses their own level in every language that they speak using the language self-assessment guide.